Repairs to Make Before Selling Your House

 A faulty gutter can cause all sorts of water damage and wood rot that can be dangerous for the home.
 The sun can do a lot of damage to your shingles and storms can cause tears in the roofing.
 If you leave all of these unfixed, you might even end up needing a new roof which will seriously set you back.

-Even if your house has all of these problems, it does not necessarily mean your home need a new roof.
+Even if your house has all of these problems, it does not necessarily mean your home needs a new roof.
 Most of the time you only need to replace damaged shingles, repair gutters, or take other minor actions to remedy the issue.
 When in doubt, hire a professional to check for damages and perform repairs.

 Check for Foundation Damage